 Our main event will be Saturday, August 10 at the Dripping Springs Ranch Park with recognition of many of our projects and recollections from the early years.
 Please bring your memories and share!

-Saturday events will begin at 9:00 AM and will include two AT opportunities (for a total of 1.5 hours of AT): a tour of the Dripping Springs Ranch Park project including the trails, the bird observation station, and blue bird trail; and an opportunity for reviewing and practicing the use of the iNaturalist App.
-Each will last 45 minutes and will run concurrently at both 9:10 and 9:55.
+Saturday events will begin at 9:00 AM with time to renew acquaintances and view exhibits.
+Representative Erin Zwiener will present a resolution from the Texas House of Representatives recognizing the chapter at 9:30.
+The two AT opportunities (for a total of 1.5 hours of AT) will begin at 9:45 and include: a tour of the Dripping Springs Ranch Park project including the trails, the bird observation station, and blue bird trail; and an opportunity for reviewing and practicing the use of the iNaturalist App.

 A picnic lunch (with vegetarian option) will be served at 11:30 at a cost of $10 per person (cash or check at the door.)
 A reservation for lunch is required.
 To make a reservation please send an email to Mary Dow Ross at firstname.lastname@example.org no later than Monday, August 5 and include the name of any guest(s) you may be bringing.
 If you or your guest would like the vegetarian option, please indicate that in your email.
 You will receive a response to your email reservation.
 We want to be sure to have an accurate count for the caterer, so we appreciate being notified of any change in your plans as soon as possible once you have made a reservation.
 No-shows will be billed, if notification is not made by August 5.